Automating Infrastructure with Crossplane

 Create Service Account and enable the required roles on the SA

-Created service account [crossplane-service-account].
+Extract service account file

 Create Kubernetes Secret using the Service Account